From Celtic Folklore to Musical Rom Coms

 Basically: Robert reported lights over the Tesco car park.
 Then he told us an alien was coming to stay in his spare room.
 With the help of some historical abduction stories, a latex alien mask and a bucket of flying saucers, we're working out whether to believe him.
 Maybe this is a good place to believe him?
 A docu-comedy for the post-truth age.

-Written and directed by Jack Bradfield, Lights Over Tesco Carpark marked the first production of then student company Poltergeist Theatre.
 The reviews for the original North Wall production from The Oxford Student and Oxford Opening Night are remarkably muted for a show which would go on to such rare success.
 After its student premiere, Poltergeist took the play to The National Student Drama Festival, before touring professionally to HOME Manchester, New Diorama Theatre, an Edinburgh Fringe run with The Pleasance and a return trip to The North Wall.
 The Stage called this now ★★★★ production ‘brilliantly inventive’.
 Then, icing-on-cake came by winning The Samuel French New Play Award for 2018.
 You can even buy the published play script!

 The full recording of ‘Lights Over Tesco Car Park’, live-streamed in Lockdown with New Diorama Theatre.